Pre-2020 Events Archive

 - 2016 Lightning Talks

-Fifteen speakers presented their work and perspectives in a 3-minute format, making the fifth annual Lightning Talks a great success.
-Crystal Bae organized this event took place at Student Resources Building Multipurpose Room at UCSB.
+Fifteen speakers presented their work and perspectives in a three-minute format, making the fifth annual Lightning Talks a great success.
+Crystal Bae organized this event, which took place on February 29 in the Student Resources Building Multipurpose Room at UCSB.

 - Alexander Boone: Navigation and the Human Stress Response